2D Alumni Jenna Woldenga talks to Animation Department Head Sean Ridgway about her online success post graduation.

 SR: How do you monetize this?

-JW: YouTube has monetization done through the amount of views you receive.
+JW: YouTube has monetization done through the number of views you receive.
 Every view you get a couple of cents, 2-3 cents and the ad revenue rates change every day, kind of like the stock market.
 It can be quite volatile and is usually related to the season.
 It’s tough to rely on and you need to be smart with it.

 On top of that sponsorship pays as well.
 I have been contacted by these companies who ask if I can mention their product in my videos.
 If it’s at the beginning it pays more, costs them more than if it appears at the end of the video.
 The views count more than the subscribers.
 People who subscribe don’t necessarily watch your stuff.